lisahughlett/chowdown/_recipes/russian-tea-cookies.md

 - Stir in flour, salt, and chopped nuts
 - Chill dough
 - Roll into 1 inch balls and place on un-greased cookie sheet (cookies do not spread when baked)
-- Bake at 400 degrees for 10 - 12 minutes until set but not brown
+- Bake at 400 °F for 10 - 12 minutes until set but not brown
 - While still warm, roll in powered sugar

 ---